Generic Name: Mechlorethamine (Systemic) (me klor ETH a meen)

 If OVERDOSE is suspected:

-- If your symptoms do not improve or if they become worse, check with your doctor.
+- If your symptoms or health problems do not get better or if they become worse, call your doctor.

-More about mechlorethamine topical
+More about Mustargen (mechlorethamine)

-- Side Effects
+- Mustargen Side Effects

 - During Pregnancy